WebDevchicka/Python-else-if_MovieTicket/README.md

 Day must be a valid weekday name

-Membership must be "yes" or "no" (case-insensitiv
+Membership must be "yes" or "no" (case-insensitive)